abebalmao/BurgerPalace/README.md

 # BurgerPalace
-A website I built for a school project using HTML and CSS
+A mock website I built using HTML and CSS for a fictional restaurant called Burger Palace.